acturtle/cashflower/docs/settings.rst

         ...
     }

-The model point must have have a column with this name.
+The model point must have a column with this name.

 ..  code-block:: python
     :caption: input.py